Carolyne Kauser-AbbottProvencal RecipesSide DishTaste

 Provencal lamb-shank-confit

 What does ratatouille mean?
 The word “ratatouille” comes from Occitan “ratatolha” (or ratatouio, ratatoulho, retatoulho depending on the place).
-From the 18th century, the military used the familiar word “rata” to designate a stew of different ingredients of meat, bread and mixed vegetables.
+From the 18th century, the military used the familiar word “rata” to designate a stew of different ingredients of meat, bread, and mixed vegetables.

 Provencal Ratatouille Recipe Traditional Terracotta Casserole Pottery

-Provencal Ratatouille Recipe
+Provençal Ratatouille Recipe

 Remember Provence

-The traditional ratatouille recipe calls for vegetables to be browned in olive oil in a frying pan, each one separately and do not peel them at all.
-All the vegetables are cooked with their skin to preserve a maximum of taste.
-Then, they will be mixed and will confit together in an earthenware casserole.
+The traditional ratatouille recipe calls for vegetables to be browned in olive oil in a frying pan, each one separately, without peeling them at all.
+All the vegetables are cooked with their skins to preserve the maximum taste.
+Then, they are mixed and confit together in an earthenware casserole.

 5 from 2 votes